Following State regulations, we reopened for Summer Camp on June 22, 2020.

 We are basing our plans off of prominent sources in the education field, which include the National Association of Independent Schools (NAIS), the Mission Laique Francaise (MLF), other professional organizations of Independent Schools and daycares, and current practices of schools reopened in Europe and Asia.
 Public sources include the CDC and the State of New Jersey.
-At this stage, the recommendations from the public sources are not as detailed as those previously mentioned.
-Naturally, we are continuing to monitor them as they will constitute the official requirements for area schools to reopen, including Tessa.

 The main question regarding the school year 2020-2021 is whether your children will be allowed to physically enter the building.
 We are preparing for three possible scenarios:

 |Description||All classes take place at the School ||All classes are taught remotely ||Combination of on-site and distance learning |

 |Scenario||The COVID-19 pandemic recedes significantly||The COVID-19 pandemic increases significantly||Social distancing regulations requires a decreased occupancy per classroom.|

 |Tessa Preparation||See below for list of on-site safety measures ||Fine-tuning of the Spring 2020 experience including considerations regarding: |

 - The size of classes